 This is an advanced Linux operating system course.
 The focus is on Linux networking and security.
 The course covers networking technologies and protocols, network configuration and the use of command-line and graphical utilities.
 Network security issues such as firewalls, VPNs, and utilities such as nmap, ethereal, and the SAINT profiling tool will be presented.

-This course emphasizes personal computers and the latest common components and hardware features such as microprocessors, motherboards, buses, input/output controllers and memory, and other components.
+This course emphasizes IBM-compatible personal computers and the latest common components and hardware features and will cover PC microprocessors, motherboards, buses, input/output controllers and memory, and other components.
 Class lectures will be supplemented with "hands on" classroom labs using diagnostic software and tools.
-This course will prepare students for the hardware portion of the A+ Certification Exam.
-(See COSN 3 for the Software portion of A+ Certification Exam).
-Students should have completed a computer concepts and applications course such as COSA 50 in order to differentiate among various styles of system units on desktop computers, notebook computers, and mobile devices.
+This course will prepare students for the hardware portion of the A+ exam.
+(See COSN 3 for the software portion of A+) Students should have completed a 3 unit computer concepts and applications course such as COSA 50 as preparation for this course.
+Recommended Preparation: COSA 50

 This course covers the broad concepts and methods of system analysis and design, while emphasizing the latest object-oriented techniques.
 Topics include development processing models, conceptual and physical design, system implementation and maintenance techniques, project management, collaborative communication skills, and the responsibilities of systems analysts.
 Students should have completed the COSA 50 and COSP 38 courses or equivalent as preparation for this course.